 As we head towards the last quarter of the episode it’s worth mentioning that this episode is one of the ones that David Lynch directed.
-It’s got all the hall marks of a David Lynch directed episode… it even says it at the beginning!
+It’s got all the hallmarks of a David Lynch directed episode… it even says it at the beginning, in the credits!

 You ever wonder what goes through the mind of someone with really weird fetishes?
 Like, why a person is turned on by the strangest shit?
 Look, I can understand someone having a foot fetish but how does someone discover that they’re sexually attracted to the idea of listening to a vacuum cleaner?